Chinese New Year in Thailand 2027: Dates, Traditions & Where to Celebrate

 Phuket has one of the largest Thai-Chinese communities outside Bangkok, and the Old Town celebrations feel distinctly different from Yaowarat — smaller scale, but more neighbourhood-rooted.

 Kathu Shrine, a few kilometres inland from Patong, is one of the oldest Chinese shrines in Phuket and draws serious worshippers rather than tourists.
-The shrine grounds fill with incense smoke, red lanterns, and ceremonial offerings from early morning on the 17th.
+The shrine grounds fill with incense smoke, red lanterns, and ceremonial offerings from early morning on the main day.
 Jui Tui Shrine in Old Town (the same shrine associated with Phuket’s Vegetarian Festival) also holds ceremonies.

 The Old Town streets — Thalang Road, Phang Nga Road — are decorated with red lanterns and host evening street markets across the three days.
 Phuket’s celebration is more intimate and easier to move around in than Yaowarat.